Sunday, November 26, 2006

 Upset over a string of failed relationships, Hollywood actress Frances Farmer was arrested in January 1943, after a bout of heavy drinking.
 Refusing to cooperate with psychiatrist Thomas H. Leonard, she was committed to an institution.
 For the next seven years, she was subjected to 90 insulin shock treatments and numerous bouts of electroshock.
 She later told of being “raped by orderlies, gnawed on by rats, poisoned by tainted food, chained in padded cells, strapped in strait jackets and half drowned in ice baths.”
 By the time of her release, she was withdrawn and terrified of people.
 After three years, she was up to working again—sorting dirty laundry.
 Her career and life were ruined.

-this Citizen's Commission for Human Rights link.
+This was exerpted from this Citizen's Commission for Human Rights link.

 Tuesday, July 18, 2006